elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index.md

 **NOTE:**
 - Changing datatypes in the existing _mappings_ will force index to be re-created.
 - Removing field will be ignored by default same as elasticsearch.
 You need to recreate the index to remove field completely.
 - `master_timeout` (String) Period to wait for a connection to the master node.
 If no response is received before the timeout expires, the request fails and returns an error.
 Defaults to `30s`.
+This value is ignored when running against Serverless projects.
 - `max_docvalue_fields_search` (Number) The maximum number of `docvalue_fields` that are allowed in a query.
 - `max_inner_result_window` (Number) The maximum value of `from + size` for inner hits definition and top hits aggregations to this index.
 - `max_ngram_diff` (Number) The maximum allowed difference between min_gram and max_gram for NGramTokenizer and NGramTokenFilter.